 - Even color across branches and needles

 - Bark that is smooth, not wrinkled

 Transport and Store Your Tree Safely

 Once you’ve selected a gorgeous, healthy tree for your home, you’ll need to have a plan for how to get it home safely.
-Whether you choose to strap it to a roof rack or fit it inside your vehicle, here are a few tips to keep your tree safe on its journey home.
+At Stauffers, we’ll gladly assist you with wrapping and loading your tree into your vehicle for free.
+Whether you choose to strap it to a roof rack or fit it inside your vehicle, we’ll be there to help.
+Here are a few additional tips to keep your tree safe on its journey home.

 Try your best to pick up your freshly-cut tree on a clear day.
 While Christmas trees can endure the cold just fine, rain and snow will create a mess in your vehicle and your home.